 - Disney Death: Speedy.
 Unfortunately.

-- Happens again in the sequel: Diesel is not arrested for trying to destroy Fender's gas station, poisoning Bumper's gas or even trying to kill Sparky and/or Petoola, but for driving with an expired registration.
+- Happens again in the sequel: Diesel is not arrested for trying to destroy Fender's gas station, extorting everyone, poisoning Bumper's gas or even trying to kill Sparky and/or Petoola, but for driving with an expired registration.

 - Extra Eyes: Diesel's henchman Igor has an extra pair of eyes.

 - Former Teen Rebel: Fender

 - Good Smoking, Evil Smoking: Diesel is never seen without a cigarette, which is pointed out as being bad.
 Then again, she was smoking next to a gas pump.